-Any registered student with a verifiable disability is eligible for Disability Resource Center services.
+Any registered student with a verifiable disability is eligible for Student Accessibility Services (SAS) services.
 The use of services is voluntary.
-Students do not necessarily need to have a disability to enroll in classes offered by the DRC.
+Students do not necessarily need to have a disability to enroll in classes offered by the SAS.
 However, in order to receive academic accommodations students must have a verifiable disability.
-Students can be assessed at the DRC.
-For more information, please visit the DRC site: http://www.ltcc.edu/campusresources/disabilityresourcecenter/index.php
+Students can be assessed at the SAS.
+For more information, please visit the SAS site: http://www.ltcc.edu/campusresources/disabilityresourcecenter/index.php

 In this DE class, I respect your specific disability or learning accommodation as it may relate to communication in this class.
 Please let me know immediately if any of the methods of communication in this class—text, video, audio, etc.—interfere with or challenge your specific disability or learning accommodation.
-Please also know that I will verify your disability or learning accommodation with the LTCC Disability Resource Center.
+Please also know that I will verify your disability or learning accommodation with the LTCC Student Accessibility Services.

 This class respects and welcomes students of all backgrounds, identities, and abilities.
 If there are circumstances that make our learning environment and activities difficult, if you have medical information that you need to share with me, or if you need specific arrangements, please let me know.
 I am committed to creating an effective learning environment for all students, but I can only do so if you discuss your needs with me as early as possible.
 I promise to maintain the confidentiality of these discussions.
-If appropriate, also contact the LTCC Disability Resource Center to get more information about specific accommodations.
+If appropriate, also contact the LTCC Student Accessibility Services to get more information about specific accommodations.